COVID-19 Business Resources

 - Emergency Loans Guide and Checklist

 - Economic Injury Disaster Loan (Coronavirus Preparedness and Response Supplemental Appropriations Act): These loans may be used by small businesses to pay fixed debts, payroll, accounts payable and additional bills that can’t be paid because of COVID-19’s impact.
+If you applied before March 30, 2020, you should re-apply to be able to be considered for the Advance portion since that was not available through the old version of the online application.

 - The interest rate is 3.75% for small businesses without other available means of credit.